-The Plan invests in commingled funds.
-Investments in commingled funds are valued at fair value based on the commingled funds' net asset values, as a practical expedient, on the last business day of the Plan year as determined by the trusts' managers.
-There are currently no redemption restrictions on the commingled funds.
+The Plan's investments consist of its interest in the MPT (see Note 5) and its investment in a commingled fund.
+Investments in commingled funds are valued at fair value based on the commingled funds' net asset values (NAV) as a practical expedient on the last business day of the Plan year as determined by the trusts' managers.
+There are currently no redemption restrictions and no unfunded commitments on the commingled funds.

 Purchases and sales of investments are recorded on a trade-date basis.
 Interest income and administrative expenses are recorded on an accrual basis.
 Dividend income is recorded on investments held as of the ex-dividend dates.
-The net appreciation in fair value of investments consists of the realized gains and losses on the sales of securities and the unrealized appreciation/ (depreciation) of investments.
+The net appreciation/(depreciation) in the fair value of investments includes gains and losses investments bought and sold as well as held during the year.
 See Note 5 for additional information.